Filipe Soares (footballer, born 1994)

-Filipe José Valente Vinagre Soares (born 28 November 1994 in Alvor - Portimão) is a Portuguese footballer who plays for Portimonense S.C. as a midfielder.
+Filipe José Valente Vinagre Soares (born 28 November 1994), also known as Filipinho, is a Portuguese former footballer and a futsal player.

 Football career

 On 1 September 2013, Soares made his professional debut with Portimonense in a 2013–14 Segunda Liga match against Atlético replacing Mica (81st minute).
+Soares played for only three seasons, one of which was on loan to CDR Quarteirense.

+Futsal career

+In 2015 he resumed his career as a futsal player, playing mainly for the Portimonense team during those years.